Skip to main content

 ...

-Complex reports often need merged cells. colspan merges cells horizontally across columns, while rowspan merges cells vertically across rows.
-This is essential for financial reports, schedules, and grouped data displays.
+Complex reports need merged cells. colspan merges horizontally across columns; rowspan merges vertically across rows.
+They power financial reports, schedules, and grouped data displays.

 colspan & rowspan Financial Report